How SAP is Now Strip Mining its Customers

 Who Figured This Out First?

 Who had the best bead on this?
 I nominate Vinnie Mirchandani.
-In his book SAP Nation and SAP Nation 2.0, how unsustainable the whole SAP industry was.
-And there are very few candidates for this title, as very few people were willing to write accurately about SAP.
+His books SAP Nation and SAP Nation 2.0 describe how unsustainable the whole SAP industry was.
+There are very few candidates for this title, as very few people were willing to write accurately about SAP.

 The degree of groupthink on SAP has been awe-inspiring.